bntcurtis/colorado-digital-services-navigator/README.md

 - **Mobile-friendly** — Responsive design that works on any device
 - **Accessible** — Keyboard navigation, screen reader support, and WCAG-aligned design
 - **No backend required** — Self-contained HTML file that works anywhere, including Google Sites
-- **Colorado spirit** — True explorers know that clicking the state's initials three times quickly reveals a hidden path through the Rockies
+- **Colorado spirit** — True explorers know that clicking the state's two-letter abbreviation three times quickly reveals a hidden path through the Rockies

 ---